rbisdorff/Digraph3/docSphinx/tutorial.rst

 3. Or, with a browser access, download and extract the latest distribution zip archive either, from the `github link above <https://github.com/rbisdorff/Digraph3>`_  or, from the `sourceforge page <https://sourceforge.net/projects/digraph3/>`_ .

+.. only:: html

+	  See the `Installation section <techDoc.html#installation>`_ in the Technical Reference.

 Starting a Python3 session
 --------------------------